-1.4.2 From Monte-Carlo to Las Vegas

-The building of a Las Vegas algorithm from a Monte-Carlo one consists mainly in verifying that the output is a correct solution to the initial problem.
+From Monte-Carlo to Las Vegas.
+The building of a Las Vegas algorithm from a Monte-Carlo one mainly consists in verifying that the output is a correct solution to the initial problem.
 Such a verification is easy from the previous algorithm; it suffices to verify that all columns (resp. rows) of the matrix M = LAC are linear combinations of s independent columns (resp. rows) in M, s being the output of the algorithm.